k1LoW/dirmap/README.md

 ### regexp

-If it doesn't match any matcher, the value of `matcher:` will be considered a regular expression.
+If the value of `matcher:` does not match any matcher, it is considered a regular expression.

 Then, get the first line matched by the regular expression.